nikgalanop/edsger/src/design-choices.md

 ⚠️ In both cases the user must `export EDS_LIB_PATH=/path/to/lib` to their environment, either by adding it in `~/.bashrc` and restarting the terminal session or just exporting the variable via the terminal (the latter stores the variable only for the current terminal session).

+### Compiler Behaviour And Options
+- The standard usage of the compiler (no flags), reads from an input file `name.eds` and produces three files `name.ll`, `name.s`, `name.out`.
+The first two contain the LLVM IR and the assembly accordingly.
+The `.out` file is the produced executable.
+- There are four options that can be passed to the compiler:
+  1. `-O`: when provided, enables the LLVM IR optimization.
+The optimization process consists of the following passes:
+      `mem2reg`, `Instruction Combining`, `Reassociation`, `CFG Simplification`, `Global Value Numbering (GVN)`, `Aggressive DCE`
+  2. `-i`: when provided, the compiler reads from `stdin` and outputs the produced LLVM IR to `stdout`.
+No input file should be provided.
+No output file is produced.
+  3. `-f`: when provided, the compiler reads from `stdin` and outputs the produced assembly to `stdout`.
+No input file should be provided.
+No output file is produced.
+  4. `-help` / `--help` : when provided, it outputs a list of the available options, the ones that we are describing above.
+- This simple CLI is implemented with the usage of the `Arg` module.

 ### Filenames:
 - The input file to the compiler, must have the extension `.eds`.